Mstislav Rostropovich: Early years

-Mstislav's mother, Sofiya, of Russian descent, was the daughter of musicians.
+Mstislav's mother, Sofiya Fedotova, of Russian descent, was the daughter of musicians and herself a conservatory-trained pianist.
 Her elder sister, Nadezhda, married cellist Semyon Kozolupov, who was thus Rostropovich's uncle by marriage.

 Rostropovich grew up in Baku and spent his youth there.
-During World War II his family moved back to Orenburg and then in 1943 to Moscow.
+During World War II his family moved back to Orenburg and then, in 1943, to Moscow.

-At the age of four, Rostropovich learned the piano with his mother.
-He began the cello at the age of 10 with his father.
-In 1943, at the age of 16, he entered the Moscow Conservatory, where he studied cello with his uncle Semyon Kozolupov, and piano, conducting and composition with Vissarion Shebalin.
+At age four, Rostropovich began studying piano with his mother.
+He began learning the cello at age eight from his father.
+In 1943, at age 16, he entered the Moscow Conservatory, where he studied cello with his uncle Semyon Kozolupov, piano with Nikolai Kuvshinnikov, and composition with Vissarion Shebalin.
 His teachers also included Dmitri Shostakovich.
 In 1945, he came to prominence as a cellist when he won the gold medal in the Soviet Union's first ever competition for young musicians.
-He graduated from the Conservatory in 1948, and became professor of cello there in 1956.
+He graduated from the Conservatory in 1948 and became professor of cello there in 1956.